Carnegie International, 57th Edition, 2018

 Tam O’Shanter Drawing Sessions

 These creative sessions are for those who draw and for those who don’t.
 Explore contemporary art through improvised forms of drawing with artists and organizers of the 2018 Carnegie International.
-Sketching, doodling, cartooning, mapping, writing, and marking are among the many modes that will draw us together.
+Register for upcoming Tam O’Shanter Drawing Sessions.

 Buy a Ticket

 Your ticket covers both Carnegie Museums of Art and Natural History.
 The Carnegie International is free with admission!